Reef-building corals lose out to softer cousins due warming

 When it reacts with water, carbon dioxide in the atmosphere can form carbonic acid.
 That damages hard corals, tiny animals that secrete calcium carbonate to form their stony protective layer.

-“When combined with their ability for rapid colonization, soft corals may out compete hard corals in coral reef environments subject to ocean acidification,” the scientists wrote.
+“When combined with their ability for rapid colonisation, soft corals may out compete hard corals in coral reef environments subject to ocean acidification,” the scientists wrote.

 “Hard corals are important reef builders and provide complex three-dimensional habitats for many reef organisms,” they wrote, adding that a shift could have damaging effects for many fish and other marine creatures that live around reefs.